-It has been observed that around 20%-30% newly build systems/applications have many performance issues.
+It has been observed that around 20%-30% of newly build systems/applications have many performance issues.
 Some are really critical and some are having the least priority to resolve.
 This method is evolved because developers cannot concentrate on all the defects at the same time and provide proper fixes in short timelines.
-Some of the fixes again re-generates the old defects.
+Some of the fixes again re-generate the old defects.

-Why Eliminate Method only?
+Why Eliminate Method Only?

 To narrow down the percentage of bottlenecks with a quick and quality solution we use Eliminate method.
-This is a method where you can use your cognitive skills and as innovative as possible to decide which bottleneck is critical and which can be parked for some time (until next release).
-So it could be like to eliminate the hardware resource relate bottlenecks and focusing on software resource bottlenecks only.
-You can also choose to remove DB server bottleneck first and then focus on the app server or you may go for removing the server bottlenecks and then concentrate on the code, but whatever you are eliminating; should not be forgotten.
+This is a method where you can use your cognitive skills and as innovative as possible to decide which bottleneck is critical and which can be parked for some time (until the next release).
+So it could be like to eliminate the hardware resource relate bottlenecks and focus on software resource bottlenecks only.
+You can also choose to remove the DB server bottleneck first and then focus on the app server or you may go for removing the server bottlenecks and then concentrate on the code, but whatever you are eliminating; should not be forgotten.

-Since this is one of the methods to carry out your performance test analysis, so I would never say to ignore any performance bottleneck.
-Just make a list of open bottlenecks or mention in the sign-off report or keep open those bottlenecks in QC/PC, so that developers can pay attention to those bugs and provide fixes in the next release.
+Since this is one of the methods to carry out your performance test analysis, I would never say to ignore any performance bottleneck.
+Just make a list of open bottlenecks or mention them in the sign-off report or keep open those bottlenecks in QC/PC, so that developers can pay attention to those bugs and provide fixes in the next release.

 The second issue is more critical than the first one.
 Because it is related to the payment gateway.
-Any failure in processing the payment in the live environment hamper the user experience index.
+Any failure in processing the payment in the live environment hampers the user experience index.
 Since the application is able to handle the peak load (current load) in the load test so stress test issue can be parked.
 The stress test issue indicates that the application is unable to handle the future load.
 The future load could have figures of 2 to 3 years later.
-Therefore eliminate the stress test load issue and concentrate to resolve Gateway issue first.
+Therefore eliminate the stress test load issue and concentrate to resolve the Gateway issue first.